TUM-DSE/doctor-cluster-config/README-laptops.md

-# Add the details of laptops, tablets, monitors, and docking stations.
+# Record of laptops, tablets, monitors, and docking stations at the chair.